cmusv-fse/node-testing/README.md

-Testing in Javascript
+Testing in JavaScript
 ==============
-An example on unit testing, Integration testing and asynchronous testing in Javascript.
+An example on unit testing, integration testing and asynchronous testing in JavaScript.

 Install Jest
 ==============